GuildCrafts/skills/A_TRAIL.md

   - [ ] while / for
 - [ ] can explain how closure scope inheritance in JavaScript works
 - [ ] can articulate the difference between explicit and implicit returns
-- [ ] can explain how a function can be passed into another function and can list at least 2 reasons why that is useful
+- [ ] can explain how a function can be passed into another function and can list at least 2 examples of when you might do that
 - [ ] can explain what each of these enumerable methods do
   - [ ] each
   - [ ] map
   - [ ] filter
   - [ ] find
 - [ ] can explain a callback and give 1 example of when we would need one
-- [ ] can read an error backtrace and identify the line of their code that lead to that error
+- [ ] can read an error backtrace and identify the line of their code that led to that error
-- [ ] can well place logging statements to debug a program
+- [ ] can use `console.log` to debug errors in a program
 - [ ] can access environment variables
 - [ ] can implement a `Set` Object using a JavaScript Constructor
+- [ ] can explain the `this` keyword
 - [ ] can articulate the difference between `==` and `===` in JavaScript
 - [ ] can explain the JavaScript event loop
+- [ ] can use `setTimeout` to delay code

+- [ ] Promises _?_